flatipie/Flatipie/README.md

 </p>

 ## About
+> Flatipie is now an unmaintained project.
+I'll continue developing this if I have encouraged to do so.

 **Flatipie** *is an **open source framework use for deploying**, **building** and **creating desktop applications**.
 It was created to build modern qt project easily and reliable.*